lino-framework/cg/docs/hosting.rst

 .. glossary::

-    Hoster
+    Hosting provider

-        General term for actors who run and maintain one or several server computers used for hosting :term:`Lino sites <Lino site>`.
+        General term for legal or physical persons who run and maintain one or several server computers used for hosting :term:`Lino sites <Lino site>`.

-We differentiate three types of hosters, depending on the additional services they provide:
+We differentiate three types of hosting providers, depending on the additional services they provide:

 .. glossary::